Review of top quark mass measurements in CMS: Indirect extractions of the top quark mass

 \subsection{Top quark pole mass extracted from \texorpdfstring{\ttbarjet}{tt+jet} events}

 Alternatively to the \mt extraction using inclusive \ttbar production, a novel observable was suggested in Ref.~\cite{Alioli:2013mxa} to extract \mt using events where the \ttbar pair is produced in association with at least one energetic jet (\ttbarjet).
 Here, the dependence of the gluon radiation on \mt through threshold and cone effects is explored.
-The observable of interest $\rho$ is defined\footnote{Should not to be confused with correlation coefficients of Ref.~\cite{CMS:2019esx}.} as \begin{linenomath} \end{linenomath} where \mttbarjet is the invariant mass of the \ttbarjet system using the leading additional jet.
+The observable of interest $\rho$ is defined\footnote{Should not to be confused with correlation coefficients of Ref.~\cite{CMS:2019esx}.} as

+where \mttbarjet is the invariant mass of the \ttbarjet system using the leading additional jet.
 By using the \ttbarjet normalised differential cross section as a function of $\rho$, \mt can be extracted.
 The result of the measurement is independent of the choice of the scaling constant in the numerator, which is introduced to define $\rho$ dimensionless, and is on the order of two times \mt.